Skip Navigation

 Overview

-Recent alumni surveys of BEE/EnvE graduates have shown that approximately 50% of B.S. graduates have gone on to obtain Professional Engineering (PE) licenses.
+Recent alumni surveys of EnvE graduates have shown that approximately 50% of B.S. graduates have gone on to obtain Professional Engineering (PE) licenses.
 State PE licensing boards are considering a Graduate Studies requirement for all new PEs (in fact, The American Society of Civil Engineering’s (ASCE) Policy Statement 465 directly addresses this).
-Thus, a seamless process leading directly to an M.S. degree is of major benefit to qualified BEE/EnvE students.
+Thus, a seamless process leading directly to an M.S. degree is of major benefit to qualified EnvE students.

-In addition, approximately 25% of BEE/EnvE graduates have found employment in the government sector.
+In addition, approximately 25% of EnvE graduates have found employment in the government sector.
 Some government agencies, including the United States Environmental Protection Agency, regard the M.S. degree as a professional credential with recipients eligible for salary increases.

 Eligibility

-BEE/EnvE undergraduates who have attained an overall GPA of 3.2 or higher and have completed (or are completing) the second semester of their junior year are eligible to apply to the 4+1 program.
+EnvE undergraduates who have attained an overall GPA of 3.2 or higher and have completed (or are completing) the second semester of their junior year are eligible to apply to the 4+1 program.
 Students usually apply during their sixth semester or right before their seventh semester.
 Applicants apply through the Graduate School application portal.
 The application fee is waived.
 The interested student must have completed 90 credits of coursework by the end of their sixth semester of undergraduate study.
 They will be granted conditional admission while they are still undergraduates and be formally admitted to the M.S. program once they have successfully completed all the requirements for their undergraduate degree.
 Students are encouraged to discuss with their undergraduate advisor and the directors of the graduate and undergraduate programs, how to best plan their courses during their senior year.

 Consistent with School of Graduate Studies policy and other Rutgers Engineering Programs, the GRE requirement is waived for students applying for the 4+1 program.
-However, it is still recommended that the GRE exam be taken, as it is required for many applications for national fellowships, as well as by many graduate programs at other universities.
+However, it is still recommended that the GRE exam be taken, as it is required for many applications for national fellowships, as well as by some graduate programs at other universities.

 Study Program

-The traditional BEE M.S. program offers two plans: (A) 24-25 credits of coursework, 6 credits of research, and a comprehensive oral examination that includes the defense of a written thesis; or (B) 30 credits of coursework, submission of an approved critical essay, and a comprehensive oral examination.
+The traditional EnvE M.S. program offers two plans: (A) 24-25 credits of coursework, 6 credits of research, and a comprehensive oral examination that includes the defense of a written thesis; or (B) 30 credits of coursework, submission of an approved critical essay, and a comprehensive oral examination.
 It is typically completed over a 1.5-year to 2-year time period.
 The B.S. - M.S.
 (4+1) program also offers two plans and provides students with the opportunity to earn a Master's degree within an expedited time frame.
 This becomes possible by taking one or more graduate-level courses in the senior year in addition to completing the undergraduate degree requirements.

 The following description is a recommended study sequence for the 4+1 Plan B program: